Ways To Increase Customer Lifetime Value

-A customer’s lifetime value (CLV) refers to the amount of net profit your business can make from one customer over their lifetime.
+Customer lifetime value (CLV) refers to the amount of net profit your business can make from one customer over their lifetime.
 You use this metric to evaluate whether your business needs to spend more time and money trying to retain customers or bring new ones in.
 If your CLV is high, then you can focus on attracting new trade.
-If your CLV is low, then you need to spend more time implementing customer retention strategies in-store to try and boost sales from existing customers.
+If your CLV is low, then you need to spend more time implementing customer retention and loyalty strategies in-store to try and boost sales from existing customers.

-Five customer retention strategies
+Five customer retention and loyalty strategies

 1. Customer service